 Recent financial reports from the giant companies that once dominated enterprise computing, IBM, Oracle, HP among others, do not make for pretty reading.

 It’s not that attractive.
-It means dropping a dying business with uncertain margins, for a growing business with lower, but equally uncertain margins.
+In effect it means dropping a dying business with uncertain but solid margins, for a growing business with lower, but equally uncertain margins.

-Amazon is so strong, it leaves little room for these companies to move from shifting kit to selling their own cloud services.
+Amazon is so strong it leaves little room for these companies to move from shifting kit to selling their own cloud services.
 Its practice of continually ratcheting down prices as it squeezes out greater efficiencies should also sound alarm bells.

 Servers are a commodity.
 If you think the big hardware brands can re-orientate to selling commodity servers based on Intel chips, think again, that market is already dominated by unbranded hardware.

 Enterprise customers still need software and support services.
 Both still attract respectable margins, but selling big iron?
-Forget it.